Melissa Tkautz: Music career

 In September 2005, Tkautz released a new single, a cover version of "The Glamorous Life", a 1984 song by Sheila E and written by Prince, which peaked at No. 31 on the ARIA Singles Chart.
 Her second album, Lost & Found, was issued on 4 December that year.
 Also that year, she re-recorded "Sexy (Is the Word)", which was included as a bonus track on Lost & Found.
 Tkautz travelled to Sweden in early 2006 to work with 2N and while there she recorded her next single, "Easily Affected", and "Not Enough".
 Her version of "The Glamorous Life" had some success internationally.
 It was released in Germany, Austria, Switzerland, Poland, South Africa, Sweden, Russia, Dubai and UAE, and Canada.
 In February 2008 she performed "Easily Affected", "True Love", "Read My Lips (Neon Stereo Remix)" and her new single, "I Want Your Love" at the Sydney Gay and Lesbian Mardi Gras Fair Day.

-In January 2012 Australian comedian, Sam Kekovich, released a music video as an ad for Australian lamb meat, which was a rendition of Aqua's hit "Barbie Girl"; it featured vocals by Tkautz and an appearance by hip-hop dance and pop music group, Justice Crew.
+In January 2012, Australian comedian Sam Kekovich released a music video as an ad for Australian lamb meat, which was a rendition of Aqua's hit "Barbie Girl"; it featured vocals by Tkautz and an appearance by hip-hop dance and pop music group, Justice Crew.
 Meat and Livestock Australia's marketing manager, Andrew Cox, declared "[i]t's the most successful lamb campaign ever in terms of lamb sales ... people were able to share our 'Barbie Girl' song on Facebook and Twitter".
 In August that year Tkautz issued a compilation album, The Hits & More, and followed with a tour promoting its appearance.

-In 2015 British producers 7th Heaven Productions announced via their website that they have remixed Tkautz's track "Not Enough" - and stated this was an upcoming single release by Tkautz.
-Nothing has eventuated since this announcement and no bootleg or preview of the track has been released as yet.

-In a December 2017 interview, Tkautz revealed she would be heading into the recording studio in January to record her next single.
-She stated the new single is a duet with another famous singer.
-No release dates or information on this project has been officially released as of 30 January 2018.
+Tkautz released the single "The Key" in May 2017.

 Personal life

-In 1999 her father, Stefan, died of cancer, she co-wrote the track, "Goodbye Daddy" (with Paul Wiltshire), from Lost & Found in his honour.
-In December 2006 Tkautz told Woman's Day that she had been in love with her E Street co-star, Simon Baker, the relationship ended as "she wanted a long-term commitment but he was not at that stage of his life"; and then with Marcus Graham who "betrayed her after four months".
+In 1999, her father, Stefan, died of cancer; she co-wrote the track "Goodbye Daddy" (with Paul Wiltshire) from Lost & Found in his honour.
+In December 2006, Tkautz told Woman's Day that she had been in love with her E Street co-star Simon Baker; the relationship ended as "she wanted a long-term commitment but he was not at that stage of his life"; and then with Marcus Graham who "betrayed her after four months".
 Baker had also appeared in the music video for her debut single, "Read My Lips".
-In February 2009 Tkautz married a finance businessman, Kwesi Nicholas, her partner of five years.
+In February 2009, Tkautz married finance businessman Kwesi Nicholas, her partner of five years.
 She uses her married name, Melissa Nicholas, outside her professional career.
 Together they have two children.